badescuga/CV/CV-ian-2016.md

 I currently work as an Azure Web Apps Developer Support Engineer @ Microsoft where I help programmers who struggle with implementing solutions in Azure.
 Here I learned a great deal about service infrastructure and how to manage your application development from start to finish.
 I also made my debut as a speaker as I hosted a webinar on NodeJS/Azure Web Apps for Microsoft.
 I'm also a contributor for project Kudu (the portal for SCM on Azure Web Apps).

-I'm very excited about working in other languages/frameworks so if you'll find yourself in need of someone to learn other things, i'd be more than glad to jump on board!

 ---
 ## Technical Skills
 **Likes:** c#, swift, python, objective-c, javascript, unity3d, node.js, .net, java, cloud-development, PaaS, raspberry-pi, IoT, game-development, osx, html, agile, scrum, infrastructure, machine-learning, xna, xaml, windows-phone, microsoft-metro, c++, winrt-xaml, iphone, cocos2d-iphone, wpf, silverlight, shader, ruby-on-rails, model-view-controller, android, mono